DataQualityCommittee/dqc_us_rules/README.md

 ## <a name="deploying"></a>Deploying the DQC Arelle Plugin
 ### Windows/Mac/Linux Application Install
 * Download the latest version of [Arelle](http://arelle.org/download/) to your environment and install.
-* Download the latest release of the [DQC plugin (v5.1 or later)](https://github.com/DataQualityCommittee/dqc_us_rules/releases)
+* Download the latest release of the [DQC plugin](https://github.com/DataQualityCommittee/dqc_us_rules/releases)
-* Extract the archive and copy the "xule" folder and its contents from the archive to the plugin directory of Arelle in your environment.
+* Extract the archive and copy the "xule" folder (located in the "plugin" folder) and its contents from the archive to the plugin directory of Arelle in your environment.
 In a Windows environment, this would be located on a path similar to C:\Program Files\Arelle\plugin; on a Mac, the location would be at /Applications/Arelle.app/Contents/MacOS/plugin.
+If there is already a "xule" folder in the "plugin" folder, overwrite the files with the ones from this distrubtion.
+Also copy the "DQC.py" file (located in the "plugin/validate" folder) to the validate plugin directory of Arelle in your environoment.
+In a Windows environment, this would be located on a path similar to C:\Program Files\Arelle\plugin\validate; on a Mac, the location would be at /Applications/Arelle.app/Contents/MacOS/plugin/validate.
-* Copy the "aniso8601" to the root of the Arelle install in your environment.
+* Copy the "aniso8601" folder to the root of the Arelle install in your environment.
 In a Windows environment, this would be located on a path similar to C:\Program FIles\Arelle; on a Mac, the location would be at /Applications/Arelle.app/Contents/MacOS/.

 ### Source Install
-* Download the latest version of [Arelle](http://arelle.org/download/) to your environment and install.
+* Download the latest version of [Arelle](https://github.com/Arelle/Arelle) fro GitHub to your environment and install.
 * Install the following modules to python:
   * isodate
   * aniso8601
   * numpy
-  * \*regex  (If you are using python 3.4)
 * Extract the xule.zip file.
 Copy the xule folder to the Arelle plugin folder.
 The default directory under linux is [arelle_root]/arelle/plugins.

 ## <a name="using"></a>Usage and Results - DQC Rules with Arelle